WHAT IS PANCREATIC CANCER?

-To this day there still is no direct cause for pancreatic cancer.
-But scientists and physicians have found certain risk factors that can increase the probability of developing pancreatic cancer.
+To this day, there is still no direct cause for pancreatic cancer, but scientists and physicians have found certain risk factors that can increase the probability of developing pancreatic cancer.
 These will be discussed next.

-Symptoms for pancreatic cancer are the following:
+Symptoms of pancreatic cancer are the following:

-- Jaundice (yellowing of the skin)
+• Jaundice (yellowing of the skin)

-- Itchy skin
+• Itchy skin

-- Darker than usual urine
+• Darker than usual urine

-- Constant abdominal pain
+• Constant abdominal pain

-- Blood clots
+• Blood clots